Tuesday, April 27, 2021

 You can't finish a build without these;

 • a soldering iron - ideally one with a stand, replaceable tip and adjustable temperature in the 30-50w range.
-A tip cleaner is also quite handy.

 • solder - I use 0.71mm as I find it more precise than the 1mm variety.
-Do not start with lead-free solder, as it is the hardest to use.

-• flux - you will make mistakes that need to be unsoldered and resoldered.
+• flux - you will make mistakes that need to be unsoldered and re-soldered.
 Without flux, this becomes a nightmare.
 Watch this video if you are unsure about the wonders of flux.

 • a solder sucker or desoldering braid - see comment above; mistakes will be made.
 Get a semi-decent solder sucker; the cheap ones are frustrating to use.